jhooey/shopping-cart-trends/README.md

 The Software is currently under development.
 It is in a very unstable state so there may be commits that break the application.

-The main program is run from the trends.py file.

 Currently the only gui component that exists is for the Authorization methods.
  That is where the user can login and register for the application.